tsdb2/comp_db_hook/README.md

 $ env COMP_DB_HOOK_COMPILER=g++ comp_db_hook -std=c++17 -Wall src/file.cc -lssl -lcrypto
 ```

-The (relative) path of the produced JSON file is `compile_commands.json` by default, so the file
+The resulting JSON compilation database file is called `compile_commands.json` and stored in the
-will be created or updated in the current working directory.
-The path can be changed using the
-`COMP_DB_HOOK_COMMAND_FILE_PATH` environment variable and can also be an absolute path.
+current working directory (but see the notes below if you use Bazel).

 ## Notes About Bazel